cinchy-co/angular-sdk/README.md

 It is the object that gets returned whenever you make a query using CinchyService.
 The object represents the data returned by a query in table form; providing you with functions to iterate through rows and columns to obtain values in each cell.

 Think of the QueryResult as a table with a pointer.
 We nagivate through the table by moving the pointer to each row (default points to -1).
 In basic useage, we use .moveToNextRow() or .moveToRow() to move the pointer to the next or another row in the table.
-While pointing to a row, you may use .getCellValue(col) to obtain a cell's value in the row the pointer is located (see [example usage](#example_usage)).
+While pointing to a row, you may use .getCellValue(col) to obtain a cell's value in the row the pointer is located (See [example usage](#example_usage)).

 <a name="convert_to_object"></a>